victorian-socialists/civicrm-stripe/docs/faqs.md

 * We set the contribution `trxn_id` = Stripe `Invoice ID`.
 * We set individual payments on that contribution (which could be a payment, a failed payment, a refund) to have `trxn_id` = Stripe `Charge ID`

-## Uncaptured Charges
+## Uncaptured Payments / Charges

 Stripe uses **PaymentIntents** to pre-authorise and authenticate a card.

 These paymentIntents work in the same way as a pre-authorisation on Credit Card (such as a damage deposit on car-hire).
 For this reason they can be problematic when there are multiple failures as a customer card will remain *authorised* for 7 days and shows as a charge on the customer card.
 They can be manually cancelled via the Stripe Dashboard.

 To mitigate this the Stripe extension tracks and records all paymentIntents created through CiviCRM and manages them using a scheduled job `Job.process_stripe`.

 The defaults for this are to cancel uncaptured payments after 24 hours and clear out old records (from the CiviCRM database) after three months.